 Key Learning Areas

-- The core concepts of Microsoft Azure infrastructure
+- The core concepts of Azure Infrastructure

 - How to create and manage Azure virtual machines (VMs) and Azure virtual networks (VNets)

 Each course module consists of one or more lectures followed by hands-on labs designed to reinforce the principles presented during lecture.